isomerpages/moe-blangahrisepri/_subpages-for-sd/Contributing Learner.md

 ![](/images/2023%20Photos/Student%20Development/image30.png)

-In the Green Snapshots Trail, our students bring participants on a learning journey around Telok Blangah and Berlayer Creek.
-Our students serve the community by introducing the rich nature and heritage of Telok Blangah and Mount Faber to Singaporeans.
+In the Green Snapshots Trail, our students bring participants on a learning journey around Telok Blangah and Berlayer Creek.&nbsp;&nbsp;Our students serve the community by introducing the rich nature and heritage of Telok Blangah and Mount Faber to Singaporeans.

 ![](/images/2023%20Photos/Student%20Development/image31.png)